-We will not describe optimization methods for Magento 2 based on profiling, because this is a completely different topic, we will only consider the possibilities of the Tideways in terms of profiling.
+We will not describe optimisation methods for Magento 2 based on profiling, because this is an entirely different topic; we will only consider the possibilities of Tideways in terms of profiling.
 Also, we will omit the description of all settings and will focus only on the core profile capabilities.

-Assume we had a Magento 2 project which needs to profile.
+Assume we had a Magento 2 project which needs to be profiled.
 For example, let’s trigger profiling for the home page.
-Add a query string, provided via Tideways, into the store home URL and refresh the page.
-Into the Tideways we will see the available Callgraph Traces:
+Add a query string provided by Tideways into the store home URL and refresh the page.
+In Tideways we will now see the available Callgraph Traces:

 The Timeline profiler collects information about a range of operations performed by the Magento 2 application.
-In this particular case, we can see that the request of our page returned an HTTP 200 OK response code, see that the request has been handled via Magento\Cms\Controller\Index\Index controller, Magento 2 generates 167 MySQL queries, the response of the page took 941 ms, consumed 50.2 MB of memory, etc. This main information you can see at the top of the page.
+In this particular case, we can notice that the request of our page returned an HTTP 200 OK response code, see that the request has been handled via Magento\Cms\Controller\Index\Index controller, Magento 2 generates 167 MySQL queries, the response of the page took 941 ms, consumed 50.2 MB of memory, etc. It’s the primary information you can see at the top of the page.

-Also, for example, we can choose the SQL query which collects EAV (Entity–attribute–value) attribute options data from the block Magento\Swatches\Block\Product\Renderer\Listing\Configurable, and in the right sidebar, we will see all the necessary information about this query: time of execution, memory usage, the query itself, etc.
+Also, for example, we can choose the SQL query, which collects EAV (Entity–attribute–value) attribute options data from the block Magento\Swatches\Block\Product\Renderer\Listing\Configurable.In the right sidebar, we will see all the necessary information about this query: execution time, memory usage, etc.

 Another example shows the query which collects some products information to display on the page:

-The Callgraph Profiler shows how much time was spent in each function as well as any functions which it calls, as a call graph.
-It can provide detailed insights into every function call of a PHP request.
+The Callgraph Profiler shows how much time was spent in each function on a call graph.
+It provides detailed insights into every function call of a PHP request.
 Let’s trigger one of the pages of the category and look at the results.

 Resource-intensive areas of the code are highlighted in yellow (middle) and red (strongest).
 These are pieces of code that use a lot of resources relative to the rest of the program.
-This can be one slow function or a large number of fast function calls.
+It can be a slow function or a large number of fast function calls.